Ann McGrath: Career

+Recognition

+She was the inaugural winner of the W.K.
+Hancock prize of the Australian Historical Association for her first book, Born in the Cattle: Aborigines in Cattle Country, in 1988.
 In 1994, she was awarded the Human Rights Non-Fiction Award for Creating a Nation jointly with co-authors Patricia Grimshaw, Marilyn Lake and Marian Quartly.

 McGrath was elected Fellow of the Academy of the Social Sciences in Australia in 2004.

 She was awarded the Medal of the Order of Australia in 2007 and appointed a Member of the Order of Australia in 2017 for "significant service to the social sciences as an academic and researcher in the field of Indigenous history, and to tertiary education".

+In 2016 her book, Illicit Love, won the General History Prize at the New South Wales Premier's History Awards.
+It was shortlisted for the 2016 ACT Book of the Year.

 She was awarded the Kathleen Fitzpatrick Australian Laureate Fellowship for her project on the history of Australia, combining Indigenous stories with scientific data in 2017.
 Also in 2017, she was elected Fellow of the Australian Academy of the Humanities.

-In 2016 her book, Illicit Love, won the General History Prize at the New South Wales Premier's History Awards.
-It was shortlisted for the 2016 ACT Book of the Year.
+McGrath was elected an International Honorary Member of the American Academy of Arts and Sciences in 2023.
+In 2024 she was appointed to the Council of the National Museum of Australia.